-- 1. Players must be 60 years or older at the start of the tournament and have a valid handicap for their events. - To complete the tournament in time, entries may have to be limited.
+Players must be 60 years or older at the start of the tournament and have a valid handicap for their events.
+In order to complete the tournament in time, entries may have to be limited.
 Entries will be accepted in order of receipt.

-Wellington Croquet Association presents
+Croquet South Taranaki presents

-Lower North Island Teams Events AC
+Lower North Island Teams Event AC